The-Scripters-Guild/ForgeWiki/README.md

-# ForgeHubWiki
+# ForgeWiki
-*A place for editors to collaborate on content for the ForgeHub wiki.*
+*A place for editors to collaborate on content for the Forge wiki.*

 ## Structure